core-wg/transport-indication/draft-ietf-core-transport-indication.md

 e.g., (explicitly or implicitly) requiring that name resolution happen through a secure process and packets are only routed into networks where it trusts that they will not be intercepted on the path to the server.
-Such applications need to extend their requirements to the source of the `has-proxy` statement;
+Such applications need to extend their requirements to the the sources used to obtain the endpoints (i.e., the source of any `has-proxy` statement or the SVCB data);
-a sufficient (but maybe needlessly strict) requirement is to only follow `has-proxy` statements that are part of the same resource that advertises the link currently being followed.
+a sufficient (but maybe needlessly strict) requirement for `has-proxy` statements is to only follow those that are part of the same resource that advertises the link currently being followed.
 Section {{proxy-foreign-advertisement}} adds further considerations.

-## Choice of transports
+## Choice of endpoints

-It is up to the client whether to use an advertised proxy transport, or (if multiple are provided) which to pick.
+It is up to the client whether to use an advertised endpoint, or (if multiple are provided) which to pick.

-Links to proxies may be annotated with additional metadata that may help guide such a choice;
+Information about endpoints may be annotated with additional metadata that may help guide such a choice;
 defining such metadata is out of scope for this document.

-Clients MAY switch between advertised transports as long as the document describing them is fresh;
+Clients MAY switch between endpoints as long as the source describing them is fresh;
 they may even do so per request.
 (For example, they may perform individual requests using CoAP-over-UDP, but choose CoAP-over-TCP for requests with large expected responses).
-When the describing document approaches expiry, the client can use the representation's ETag to efficiently renew its justification for using the alternative transport.
+When the information about endpoints is obtained through CoAP (eg. as a `has-proxy` link), the client can use the describing representation's ETag to efficiently renew its justification for using the alternative transport.

 ## Selection of a canonical origin